The Addams Family

 Time Out says

-Short on both creepiness and kookiness, this Addams animated adventure mislays some of the family’s subversive charm.
+Short on both creepiness and kookiness, this ‘Addams’-mation mislays some of the family’s subversive charm.

-For Charles Addams purists, the characters’ looks—the pencil-thin Morticia (voiced by Charlize Theron), the roly-poly Gomez (Oscar Isaac), teardrop-faced Wednesday (Chloë Grace Moretz)—are dead faithful to his original New Yorker cartoons.
+For Charles Addams purists, the characters’ looks – the pencil-thin Morticia (voiced by Charlize Theron), the roly-poly Gomez (Oscar Isaac), teardrop-faced Wednesday (Chloë Grace Moretz) – are dead faithful to his original New Yorker cartoons.
 But that nicely antique feel quickly gets washed away by the cheap-looking CG animation.
 The story isn’t much more sophisticated.
-It involves persecution from the nearby ultra-conformist town of Assimilation (geddit?), a scheming home-improvement TV star (Allison Janney) and, for Pugsley (Finn Wolfhard) at least, a folk-dancing rite of passage involving a sword.
+It involves persecution from the nearby ultra-conformist town of Assimilation (geddit), a scheming home improvement TV star (Allison Janney) and for Pugsley (Finn Wolfhard), a folk-dancing rite of passage involving a sword.

-Co-directors Greg Tiernan and Conrad Vernon (Sausage Party) find a neat way to introduce the theme song and have some fun with the family’s haunted asylum-cum-mansion (Morticia feeds it morning coffee via the toilet).
-But by this iconic family’s standards, there’s a real shortage of snap.
+Co-directors Greg Tiernan and Conrad Vernon (‘Sausage Party’) find a neat way to introduce the theme song and have some fun with the family’s haunted asylum-cum-mansion (Morticia feeds it morning coffee via the loo), but by this iconic family’s standards, there’s a real shortage of snap.

 We've found 17 cinemas showing 'The Addams Family'